-My workaround for leaking IPv6, with symptom of acting like your not on your intended VPN network, you need to workaround this with a separate profile in NetworkManager.
-You can of course just make this profile your main profile if you don’t ever want IPv6.
+The workaround is to create a separate profile in NetworkManager.
+You can make this profile your main profile if you don’t ever want IPv6.
+Let’s call this new profile “LANv4”

-- General > UNCHECK “Automatically connect to this network when it is available”
+- NetworkManager → General → UNCHECK “Automatically connect to this network when it is available”

 - In Ubuntu desktop toolbar, Disable networking, Enable Networking